 Next, I'll provide examples of other ways you can use the plugin to create a WooCommerce product list view.

 Simple WooCommerce product list with product name only

-The following shortcode will create a simple product list in alphabetical order.
+The following simple product list shortcode will list products in alphabetical order.
 I have hidden all the extra fields such as the search box, product count and filters.
-(Note: If you already selected any of these options on the product table settings page, then you don’t need to include it in the shortcode as it will happen automatically.)
+(Tip: If you already selected any of these options on the product table settings page, then you don't need to include it in the shortcode as it will happen automatically.)

 Product list with image, name, reviews, price & add to cart with variations

 You're not just limited to creating a list of WooCommerce product names.
 If you prefer, you can display more product data in the list.
 Each piece of data is listed as a separate column.

 To do this, you need to expand your product table shortcode to specify the columns you'd like to include in the list.
 For example, the following shortcode will create a product list view with columns for image, name, reviews, price and add to cart buttons.
 I've activated the 'variations' option so that if you have variable products, customers can choose options before adding to cart.
 I've also added filters, hidden the total product count and changed it to list 5 products per page: